w2vy/FluxVault/README.md

 In the Node enter the command:

-./FluxVault.py Node 39898 localhost quotes.txt
+./FluxVault.py Node --port 39898 --vault localhost --dir temp/ quotes.txt readme.txt

-Where 39898 is TCP port that will be used and localhost is the Domain name (or IP) that the Vault resides
+Where 39898 is TCP port that will be used and localhost is the Domain name (or IP) that the Vault resides and the files will be stored in ./temp/

 This will come up as a server and always be availble to the Vault.
 If a connection comes in from a different address the connection will be rejected.

 In the Vault enter the command:

-./FluxVault.py Vault 39898 127.0.0.1
+./FluxVault.py Vault --port 39898 --ip 127.0.0.1 --dir file

-Where 39898 is the TCP port used and 127.0.0.1 is the IP address of the Flux Node where the App is running.
+Where 39898 is the TCP port used and 127.0.0.1 is the IP address of the Flux Node where the App is running and the files will be read from ./files

 This will connect, negociate and finally request the file quotes.txt which will be printed to the terminal and the connection will close.

 # TODO

 - Write code to periodically poll FluxOs for a list of nodes and see if aany need config
-- Add command line arguements to specify target (Node) and source (Vault) data directories
-- Add configuration to which files the Node needs
-- Add configuration to which apps tehVault supports
-- Clean up code and insure raised execptions will be caught
-- Add suitable log files to dignose run-time issues once deployed
+- Add checksum of file, if it exists, so vault can send updated files
 - Explore a Windows GUI solution, right now it is command line only (Only tested on Ubuntu)